Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_cakes_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_cakes_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_cakes_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_cakes_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_cakes_count_ - Default: 2 - Number of cakes spawned per person.\
 _randomat_cakes_range_ - Default: 200 - Distance cakes spawn from the player.\
 _randomat_cakes_timer_ - Default: 60 - Time between cake spawns, in seconds.\